brijeshkundalia9/irrigation/README.md

 7. Fetch plots
 8. Fetch plots to be irrigated
 9. Assign sensor to plot
-10. Send irrigation to plot
+10. Send irrigation request to plot